ttor/ttor.github.io/_docs/index.md

 ---
 ### Bio

 Hi, I am Torben Ott.
-I am an IT consultant for data science and big data applications at [Consist Software Solutions](http://www.consist.de).
+I am a senior data architect at [T-Systems International](http://www.t-systems.de).
 Previously, I was a research scientist at the [University of Kiel](http://www.uni-kiel.de/en){:target="_blank"} focussing on the modelling and simulation of highly correlated plasmas.